openharmony/docs/en/application-dev/ui/arkts-graphics-display.md

 - Online resources

   To use online images, first apply for the **ohos.permission.INTERNET** permission.
 For details, see [Declaring Permissions](../security/AccessToken/declare-permissions.md).
 Then, in the **\<Image>** component, set **src** to the URL of the online image.

+  If an online image has been loaded before, the **\<Image>** component can obtain it from the cache, instead of having to request it from the Internet again.
+For details about the image cache, see [setImageCacheCount, setImageRawDataCacheSize, and setImageFileCacheSize](../reference/apis-arkui/js-apis-system-app.md#setimagecachecount7).

   ```ts
   Image('https://www.example.com/example.JPG') // Replace the URL with the actual URL.